cs1302uga/cs1302-gallery/README.md

   listed below.
 They need to function as described.
 If a certain aspect of a component (e.g., style or behavior) is not specified in these requirements, then that aspect is at the discretion of the implementor.
 The screenshot provided earlier in this project description is meant to serve as a reference.
-It is okay if implementors deviate visually from screenshot.
-In addition to the required components, implementors should feel free to add more components and/or functionality as long they do not distract too heavily from the functionality of the required components.
+  **It is okay if implementors deviate visually from thr screenshot.**
+  In addition to the required
+  components, implementors should feel free to add more components and/or functionality as long they do not distract too heavily from the functionality of the required components.
 Here are the required components: